HenrySwanson/math-mondays/content/2018-09-24-monskys-theorem.md

 ![Sperner Coloring 2](/images/monsky/sperner-2.svg){:height="200px"}
 </div>

-But these are not -- the first has lines of more than two colors, and the second has an even number of purple boundary segments:
+But these are not -- the first has faces with all three colors, and the second has an even number of purple boundary segments:

 <div class="image-container" markdown="1">
 ![Non-Sperner Coloring 1](/images/monsky/sperner-3.svg){:height="200px"}